Prabudh28/Designing-a-Multi-Agent-Reinforcement-Learning-with-MCP-for-Portfolio-Optimisation/README.md

 # Multi-Agent Reinforcement Learning with MCP for Dynamic Portfolio Allocation

-This repository accompanies my MSc Finance & Technology dissertation:
+This repository accompanies my MSc Fintech with Business Analytics, dissertation:
 **“Multi-Agent Reinforcement Learning with Context Sharing for Portfolio Optimisation”**.

 The project develops and evaluates a **context-aware MARL framework** for intraday portfolio management.
 It integrates **Centralised Training with Decentralised Execution (CTDE)** and a lightweight **Model Context Protocol (MCP)** for risk-aware coordination.
 Performance is benchmarked against single-agent PPO and classic portfolio heuristics (Equal-Weight, Inverse-Volatility, Minimum-Variance) under realistic **transaction costs and market frictions**.